sbalmt/xcheme/documents/operators.md

 ## Operator precedence

 The following table lists the precedence and associativity of all operators from top to bottom, in descending precedence.
+Click on the description to know about.

 | Precedence | Description                              | Associativity | Operator        |
 | ---------- | ---------------------------------------- | ------------- | --------------- |